elolab/Totem/README.md

 ## Installation

 The easiest way to install Totem is to use devtools R package.
-We are currently working on to publish the package on Bioconductor.
+We are currently working to publish the package on Bioconductor.

 ```R
 devtools::install_github("elolab/Totem")